-- 1. Remove the existing rope sheave from the engine flywheel.
-The sheave is not used with the recoil starter.
-The flat washer and lock washer are reused. - 2.
+- 1. Remove the flywheel screw.
+Leave the existing rope sheave in place.
+The washers and screw are also reused.
+The sheave provides easier emergency cranking than the starter cup. - 2.
 Secure cup #2 by placing lock washer #26 and flat washer #24 between cup and cap screw #23.
 See Figure 39b. - 3.
 Assemble the mounting ring #3 (sometimes called bracket) to the starter (if not already so attached) using the four screws #4, and selecting the correct one of four possible positions to give the desired direction of rope pull. - 4.
 Place three "U" shaped speed nuts #22 on the engine housing, with the longer end of the "U" nut toward the inside. - 5.
 Failure to center the starter properly will damage the starter !!
 Incorrect alignment may be caused by distortion of, or shifting of, the blower housing on the engine.